Health Proposal Writing Webinar for Global Affairs Canada

-ACGC and the Canadian Partnership for Women and Children’s Health (CanWaCH) will be holding a workshop on “Health Proposal Writing for Global Affairs Canada” on Tuesday May 30 from 8.30am to 12.30pm in Edmonton.
+ACGC and the Canadian Partnership for Women and Children’s Health (CanWaCH) will be holding a webinar on “Health Proposal Writing for Global Affairs Canada” on Wednesday June 7th from 10am to 11:30am MDT.

 The workshop will present an overview of how to develop comprehensive Global Affairs Canada (GAC) proposals in health, including tips and insights from the presenter’s experience in developing numerous proposals.
 The workshop will walk through the unsolicited proposal template of GAC and provide critical considerations to include in your proposals.
 The workshop format will include an interactive forum to enhance proposal development.
 It is expected that participants already have a general understanding of the template and the various funding mechanisms at GAC.
 The workshop will also provide an overview of GAC’s updated Results Based Management (RBM) framework.